funnytamilan-1/funnytamilan-1/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&height=120&section=header&color=gradient" width="100%" alt="Header"></div>---

-🧑‍💻 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘
+<h1>🧑‍💻 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘</h1>

-💡 "I don't just want to use technology — I want to understand how it works, build with it, and continuously improve."»
+<p>💡 "I don't just want to use technology — I want to understand how it works, build with it, and continuously improve."»

 Hi!
 I'm Mohammad Ajmal, a passionate Developer, AI Builder, Python Developer, and DevOps enthusiast.

 I'm interested in understanding how modern software systems work — from writing code and designing applications to deploying them on real infrastructure.

-I enjoy learning new technologies, experimenting with ideas, solving technical problems, and turning concepts into working solutions.
+I enjoy learning new technologies, experimenting with ideas, solving technical problems, and turning concepts into working solutions.</p>

 🧠 My Mindset